jonathanlermitage/manon/README.md

 * **integration tests** and (some) unit-test via **TestNG**, because TestNG is so much superior to JUnit4/5... (better keywords, dataproviders, old/mature and very stable API, easily configurable, test suites)
 * tests work with an **embedded MongoDB** instance (for data) and HSQLDB (for Spring Batch internals only), that means you don't have to install any database to test project, simply run `mvnw test`
 * integration with some free (for open-source) third-party **CI** like **AppVeyor** (Windows) and **Travis** (Linux)
-* Maven and Gradle wrappers, and a `do.cmd` script that helps you to start some usefull commands
+* Maven and Gradle wrappers, and a `do.cmd` script that helps you to launch some usefull commands
 * code coverage thanks to **JaCoCo** Maven and Gradle plugin and integration with **CodeCov**
 * some **AOP** to capture performance of API endpoints
 * Spring **Actuator** web endpoints configured